 Install a windbreak to block strong winds.
 You can use posts and nylon sheets to install a temporary wind barrier around the structure in windy seasons.
 Tall plants can also act as a windbreak, which means that your apiary can be free from strong winds when you install it within trees or shrubs.

 A poorly ventilated hive is negatively affected by extreme weather conditions such as high or low temperature and high humidity.
 And as mentioned above, bees can abscond due to these unfavorable weather conditions.

 Add ventilation holes (especially in summer) to improve airflow inside the structure.
 Proper ventilation not only controls weather conditions but also removes odors and brings in fresh air.

 High humidity can cause moist conditions inside the structure, and if the structure is poorly drained, water can stagnate inside it.
 Water or extreme wet conditions can kill the insects and destroy their combs.

 Reduce the number of openings in winter to minimize the amount of moist air entering inside.
 Install your structure in a slightly inclined position to improve drainage and prevent water stagnation.

 6. Minimize Disturbance

-Bees do not like disturbance, and can decide to pack up & leave if they are frequently disturbed.
-Some things that cause frequent disturbance include: strong winds, regular maintenance, noisy equipment and animals.
+Bees do not like disturbance, and can decide to pack up and leave if they are frequently disturbed.
+Some things that cause frequent disturbance include strong winds, regular maintenance, noisy equipment, and animals.

 7. Secure Bee Flight Paths

 Like other flying insects, these pollinators like to fly freely without any disturbance in their flight paths.
-The workers spend most of their time collecting nectar, pollen & water, and thus need secure paths to and from the hive.
+The workers spend most of their time collecting nectar, pollen, and water, and thus need secure paths to and from the hive.